AditMeh/Exploring-Autoencoders/README.md

 So far, I've trained a VAE with a gaussian posterior on MNIST:

-Here is a visualziation.
+Here is a visualization.
 For each cell with an image, I am interpolating between two randomly sample images from the dataset:

 ![w2w1](https://github.com/AditMeh/Exploring-Autoencoders/blob/main/images/test.gif)